Tyler Stephenson Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The Braves have the seventh-ranked team ERA among all league pitching staffs (3.73).
+- The Braves' 3.92 team ERA ranks eighth across all MLB pitching staffs.

-- The Braves allow the eighth-fewest home runs in baseball (nine total, 0.8 per game).
+- Braves pitchers combine to surrender the ninth-fewest home runs in baseball (10 total, 0.8 per game).

+- The Braves will send Strider (1-0) out for his third start of the season.

+- In his last time out -- in relief on Tuesday -- the righty tossed 2/3 innings against the Cincinnati Reds while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.